taylandogan/notter-vscode/README.md

 ## Known Issues

+The biggest caveat of this package is that it only works for Python codebases now.
 As mentioned before, Notter VSCode plugin only works for MacOS for the time being (Tested on MacOS Monterey 12.3).
 Also the plugin cannot do much other than discovering and displaying TODOs in your codebase at the moment.